dangarmat/dangarmat.github.io/_posts/2018-02-17-CSP2018-Fri-Additional-Posters.md

 ![corrplots02.png](/images/corrplots02.png "again, fewer low p-value ones")

-### 	5 The Boeing Applied Statistics ToolKit: Best Practices and Tools for Collaboration and Reproducibility in High-Throughput Consulting *Robert Michael Lawton, Boeing Research & Technology*
+### 	The Boeing Applied Statistics ToolKit: Best Practices and Tools for Collaboration and Reproducibility in High-Throughput Consulting *Robert Michael Lawton, Boeing Research & Technology*

-Problem: In fast-paced statistical consulting, balancing quality, reproducability, and urgency is challeneging.
+Problem: In fast-paced statistical consulting, balancing quality, reproducibility, and urgency is challenging.

 Boeing Research and Technology’s Applied Math Group of 50 mathematicians developed an applied statistics toolkit to help solve this problem.
 It has:
 * Set of analysis libraries (reusable R code, vignettes, and help)
 * Collaboration best practices (R Studio, Git)
-* Knoledge management system
+* Knowledge management system
 * Program for vetting new statistical capabilities

 Unfortunately their presentation live had a lot more interactive detail than as posted as a static .pptx file, but appreciate the careful, thoughtful planning they shared to handle an all-too-familiar challenge of "technical debt" in industry.

-### 	9 Estimating the Relative Excess Risk Due to Interaction in Clustered Data Settings *Katharine Fischer Berry Correia, Harvard T.H.
+### 	Estimating the Relative Excess Risk Due to Interaction in Clustered Data Settings *Katharine Correia, Harvard T.H.
 Chan School of Public Health*

+Problem: interaction terms for relative risk coefficients can be difficult to estimate with frequentist methods.
+Can a Bayesian approach help?

+She was able to apply [rstan package](https://cran.r-project.org/web/packages/rstan/index.html) to find a small but significant interaction in absolute risk (i.e. of success?) between age and BMI in terms of live birth from in vitro fertilization.
+In another case, she detected a more dramatic 25% increase in risk of preterm delivery from interaction between nevirapine exposure at conception and poor immunological health.

+This kind of analysis could be important for precision medicine, where we want to start grouping patients into smaller buckets and asses how they will react to different treatments.

-### 16 Exploratory Analyses from Different Forms of Interactive Visualizations *Lata Kodali, Virginia Tech*
+### Exploratory Analyses from Different Forms of Interactive Visualizations *[Lata Kodali](http://www.lisa.stat.vt.edu/?q=node/10238), Virginia Tech*

+These posters are interactive when seen in person.
+Nothing posted yet.

-### 17 Using SAS Programming to Create Complex Paneled Graphs from Electronic Health Records *Carrie Tillotson, OCHIN, Inc.*
+### Using SAS Programming to Create Complex Paneled Graphs from Electronic Health Records *Carrie Tillotson, OCHIN, Inc.*

 Problem: a new electronic tool is being implemented - can the changes in key variables before and after be measured and displayed in a visually meaningful way?